Why I stopped my supernovae search

 For an amateur, the supernova search project means a big effort at the expense of free time and thousands of hours sleepless at night.

-In order to discover ONE supernova, I need to make an enormous number of 10,000-15,000 observations, not to mention the cost
+To discover ONE supernova, I need to make an enormous number of 10,000-15,000 observations, not to mention the cost of the equipment

-of the equipment and its maintenance.
+and its maintenance.
 I'm not professional.
 I don't have grants or salaries.
-"Recognition of discovery" is the only
+"Recognition of discovery" is the only reward for me.

 I decided that there is no point to engage in activity where established

-rules are broken and those (IAU TNS) who should resolve this problem don't do it.
+rules are broken and those who should resolve this problem don't do it.